geo-chen/Audi/README.md

 # Audi UTR Dashcam

 ## Finding 1 - CVE-2025-30118: Audi UTR Susceptibility to DoS
-AUDI UTR Dashcam uses the same default credentials for all devices and does not implement proper multi-device authentication, allowing attackers to deny the owner access by occupying the only available connection.
+**Description**: An issue was discovered on the Audi Universal Traffic Recorder 2.88.
+It has susceptibility to denial-of-service.
+It uses the same default credentials for all devices and does not implement proper multi-device authentication, allowing attackers to deny the owner access by occupying the only available connection.
 The SSID remains broadcast at all times, increasing exposure to potential attacks.

+**Vulnerability Type**: Incorrect Access Control

+**Vendor of Product**: Audi

+**Affected Product Code Base**: Audi Universal Traffic Recorder 2.88

+**Affected Component**: Device network access control

+**Attack Type**: Remote

+**Impact Denial of Service**: true

+**Attack Vectors**: The dashcam allows only one connected device at a time.
+An attacker can connect via Wi-Fi cracking and prevent the owner from accessing the device.
+The SSID is always broadcasted, making it easily detectable.

 ## Finding 2 - CVE-2025-2555: Hardcoded Credentials in AUDI Universal Traffic Recorder < App v2.89
 AUDI UTR Dashcam’s companion app contains hardcoded FTP credentials, allowing unauthorized attackers to gain access to the dashcam’s network and functions.